-JPMorgan Wealth Management Technology picked up the accolade in the Developer API category for its Connect Framework API project, an application collaboration environment, built using Glue42 Desktop: Enterprise, that can link together both internal and external applications built in different technologies.
+JPMorgan Wealth Management Technology picked up the accolade in the Developer API category for its Connect Framework API project, an application collaboration environment, built using Glue42 Enterprise: Enterprise, that can link together both internal and external applications built in different technologies.

 “The rationale was to migrate from inflexible and complex monolithic legacy systems to a simple and flexible model that utilizes interoperable micro-applications and is implementation technology agnostic,” says Freddy Tenaglia, Global Head of Wealth Management Adviser and Investments Technology at JP Morgan Asset Management.
 “This creates a ‘connect to anything’ platform with user-customizable apps that significantly enhance the efficiency and effectiveness of both end-users and developers.”